-The Serpentine presented an exhibition of Jonas Mekas's film, video and photographic works from throughout his remarkable and prolific sixty-year career to date.
-Mekas brings a poet's sensibility to the diary film style that permeates his work.
-Mekas' vision is unique in its ability to capture personal moments of beauty, celebration and joy.
-Developing his diaristic film style in the 1960s, he has become best known for his 'film diaries' in which he recorded, with great sensitivity, his day-to-day activities as well as those of his peers from the film and arts community in New York.
+The Serpentine presented an exhibition of Jonas Mekas's film, video and photographic works from throughout his remarkable and prolific career.
+Mekas brought a poet's sensibility to the diary film style that permeates his work.
+Mekas' vision was unique in its ability to capture personal moments of beauty, celebration and joy.
+Developing his diaristic film style in the 1960s, he became best known for his 'film diaries' in which he recorded, with great sensitivity, his day-to-day activities as well as those of his peers from the film and arts community in New York.

 This exhibition surveyed Mekas's work with moving images, poetry and sound, presenting a selection of film and video works dating from the 1950s through to the time of the exhibition.
 The show included the world premiere of Mekas's new feature-length film, presented as an immersive installation.
 Stills, film portraits of friends and family and ephemera also punctuated the Serpentine's spaces, offering a fascinating insight into Mekas's life and work.